-Lionel Beehner is currently a PhD candidate at Yale University, a fellow at the Truman National Security Project, and a Term Member with the Council on Foreign Relations, where he is formerly a senior writer.
+Lionel Beehner is currently a PhD candidate at Yale University and an Instructor at the Modern War Institute at the US Military Academy at West Point.
+He is formerly a fellow at the Truman National Security Project and a Term Member with the Council on Foreign Relations, where he is formerly a senior writer.
 He is a member of USA Today’s Board of Contributors and holds an M.A. in international affairs from Columbia University.
 His research focuses on non-state actors, international legal norms, and the use of force.
 His writing has appeared in The Atlantic, Foreign Affairs, The New Republic, and Slate, among other publications.

 Posts by Lionel Beehner

 - Deciphering Putin’s Aims in Syria, October 21, 2015.

 - Does Conflict Correlate with Better Cuisine, January 20, 2015.

 - The Case for Coalitions of the Unwilling, December 9, 2014.